 All students admitted to the university and to the College of Letters & Science are invited to apply to be considered for admission to the Honors Program to pursue the Honors in the Liberal Arts degree.
 Interested students can apply via an online application form.
-Students receive an invitation message by email that contains the URL to the online application.
-The application deadline will be 30 days from the student's initial login to the application system.
+L&S admitted students receive an invitation message by email that contains the URL to the online application.
 Admission to the program is competitive, and space is limited.

 Continuing and transfer students with a cumulative grade point average of 3.300 or above who are currently enrolled at UW–Madison or who are transferring to UW–Madison from another college or university may apply to the L&S Honors Program at any time.
 Applications are available from the Honors Program website and admission decisions are usually made within three weeks of submission of the completed application and supporting materials.
 While continuing or transfer students having 60 or more credits at the time of application to the Honors Program are eligible to participate in the Honors in the Liberal Arts (HLA) degree track, they are encouraged to consider Honors in the Major (HM) as an option, since they may find it difficult to complete the HLA degree requirements if beginning that program in the junior or senior year.